Experience unspoilt adventure in mighty Morton National Park

 Granite Falls Track (Easy)

 Those who are even more pressed for time might want to check out Granite Falls Walking Track which is only a 1km return journey that can be completed in about 45 minutes.
 This walk is all about minimum effort for maximum reward!
 What's not to love about that?
 The end point of the trek is Granite Falls Lookout, a fantastic viewing platform that's perched above the dense green valley below.
-The sweeping views of Morton National Park are just to die for and you'll be completely mesmerised by the huge 63 metre-high waterfall trickling down onto the glistening rock face.
+The sweeping views of Morton National Park are panoramic and you'll be completely mesmerised by the huge 63 metre-high waterfall trickling down onto the glistening rock face.
 We think that it's a pretty awesome way of capping off a lovely bushwalk.
 The journey is relatively easy and visitors make their way through rich eucalypt-dominated bushland.
 Any time you smell eucalyptus in the future, we're sure you'll be reminded of this beautiful Morton walk.
 Mother Nature's marvels are in abundance here - imposing turpentine trees, robust stringybark and red bloodwoods line the path and will make you feel like you're at one with the earth.

 Mt Bushwalker Track (Medium)